 How to store the leftovers

 If you have any leftovers, place them into air-tight containers in the fridge for up to 3 days.
-If you have any pasta water left over, be sure to save that in the fridge, too!
-When you want to reheat the pasta, simply add the leftovers to a pan with a splash of the pasta water (or regular water works just fine).
+The pasta sauce can be stored separately or with the pasta.
+When you want to reheat the sauce, it is best to do this with the pasta.
+Simply add the leftovers to a pan with a splash of the pasta water (or regular water works just fine) and the cooked pasta.
 Keep it on medium-heat and let it simmer until the consistency is silky smooth again.
 It tastes just as good the next day!

 Roasted Tomato and Butternut Squash Pasta